notofonts/latin-greek-cyrillic/fontbakery/notofonts-NotoSans-googlefonts-report.md

  * U+02D5 MODIFIER LETTER DOWN TACK: not included in any glyphset definition
  * U+02D6 MODIFIER LETTER PLUS SIGN: not included in any glyphset definition
  * U+02D7 MODIFIER LETTER MINUS SIGN: not included in any glyphset definition
- * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
+ * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
- * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
+ * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
- * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
+ * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
  * U+02DE MODIFIER LETTER RHOTIC HOOK: not included in any glyphset definition
  * U+02DF MODIFIER LETTER CROSS ACCENT: not included in any glyphset definition